perwin/pyimfit/docs/api_ref_local/descriptions.rst

 image-description information (ModelDescription, SimpleModelDescription).

-Each FunctionDescription, in turn, holds a set of ParameterDescription objects, which keep track of parameter names, values, and limits.
+Each FunctionDescription, in turn, holds a set of ParameterDescription objects, which keep track of parameter names, initial or current values, and limits.

+To properly instantiate an instance of the Imfit class, you must supply it with a previously generated instance of the ModelDescription (or SimpleModelDescription) class.

 .. automodule:: pyimfit.descriptions
       :members: